MiaDel/Data-Processing-Final-Project/README.md

 # Data-Processing-Final-Project

 The code for this project is in the file final_project_notebook and a preview of the code and output can be seen in Githut.
 The interactive plots can not be seen in the notebook file.
-To visualize the graphs there are two options.
-Firstly, the notebook can be dowloaded and run.
-If you want to run the whole notebook the data must be dowloaded from Kaggle (https://www.kaggle.com/datasets/alexgude/california-traffic-collision-data-from-switrs) and be saved in the same file as the notebook final_project_notebook.ipynb.
-Secondly, the plots have been uploaded seperatly under the names time_plot.html and severity_plot.html and can be viewed this way.
+To visualize the graphs the final_project_notebook.ipynb needs be run of a computer.

+To run the notebook do the following:

+Step 1: Dowload the data at https://www.kaggle.com/datasets/alexgude/california-traffic-collision-data-from-switrs Step 2: Dowload the notebook final_project_notebook.ipynb and save it in the same folder containing the data previously dowloaded form kaggled
+Step 3: Run the notebook and enjoy!